SVR666/LoaderX-Bot/README.md

 - Visit the [Google Cloud Console](https://console.developers.google.com/apis/credentials)
 - Go to the OAuth Consent tab, fill it, and save.
 - Go to the Credentials tab and click Create Credentials -> OAuth Client ID
-- Choose Other and Create.
+- Choose Desktop and Create.
 - Use the download button to download your credentials.
 - Move that file to the root of mirror-bot, and rename it to credentials.json
 - Visit [Google API page](https://console.developers.google.com/apis/library)